top of page

 The obscure field of study regarding Marxist theory and its impact on the agricultural sector is sparsely populated and understandably uncelebrated.
 Attempted applications of Marxism perfectly raise the general question of the purpose of government and the specific question of whether its purpose should be to manage the labor power of citizens; certainly associating citizens in relation to the State by way of their vocational functionality (and as peasants or proletariat) simplified citizen identity for Marxism-inspired leaders.
 Although reducing complexity, it made practice tragically characterized by antagonizing peasants.
-Representatively as old examples, though admiring Marxist thought Lenin, Stalin, Trotsky, Mao and Nyerere actually corrupted Marxist practice* since it does not provide theoretical justification for any agricultural appropriations from peasants -- for Marx, labor over organic matter did not cause alienation.
+Representatively as old examples, though admiring Marxist thought Lenin, Stalin, Trotsky, Mao and Nyerere actually corrupted Marxist practice* since it does not provide theoretical justification for collectivization of, or any agricultural appropriations from, peasants -- for Marx, labor over organic matter did not cause alienation.
+Marx's Theory of Alienation supported appropriation of means of production treating inorganic matter.
+He believed alienation was a result of only receiving a wage in exchange for labor over inorganic matter.

-Stalin cheered peasants on the road to their own revolution (Stalin March 1906) and he proclaimed that the "socialist programme only accommodated proletarian demands" (Stalin March 29, 1906).
-Lenin informed that heavy industry "is the main basis of socialism" (Lenin 1922) and Mao announced "Marxism-Leninism tells us that the working people are the creators of social wealth…we must depend on the creative power of the working class" (Mao 1963).
-In the Arusha Declaration of 1967, Nyerere presented Tanzania as a nation of peasants who could be asked to work harder.
-Clearly, Marx's opinion about the social value of peasants and agriculture trickled down into their practice and, unfortunately for peasants, they also shared Marx's ignorance about industry.
-Per the skill set that Marx admired for leaders, it was not enough to not be a peasant and not enough to be a worker.
+Marx did absolutely nothing radical about capital; Marxism has no applicability to capital creation in theory or practice and this non-commercial website regards study of the political malpractice inspired in particular, by way of practitioners not being compliant with their own theory and, in general, by way of the philosophy not being appropriate for public governance.
+Per the skill set that Marx admired, for leaders it was not enough to not be a peasant and not enough to be a worker.
 Marx admired the type of consciousness Sergei Korolev possessed not Stalin's and a preponderance of facts support the conclusion that mentioned leaders erred by deciding they were fit to govern states theoretically based on Marxism, facts also derived from what they wrote.
 Obviously, it was easier for many of them to perceive of peasants as obstacles than it was for them to acknowledge that they were not industrialists.
-As a current example, the People's Republic of China is not Marxist because President Xi says it is, it would be Marxist if governed by industrialists.

 _________________________________________________________________________________________________________________________